-Chapter 2, Installing the syslog-ng Agent describes how to install the syslog-ng Agent in various scenarios and how to upgrade to new versions.
+Chapter 2, Installing the syslog-ng Agent describes how to install syslog-ng Agent for Windows in various scenarios and how to upgrade to new versions.

 Chapter 3, How to configure the syslog-ng Agent provides detailed description on configuring and managing syslog-ng Agent for Windows.

 Chapter 4, Configuring destinations provides detailed description on configuring destinations and message rate control.

 Chapter 5, Configuring message sources describes the configuration of message sources.